Find A Trail

-To extend the hike continue on the Dune Trail from the North Beach Access Trail at post No. 5.
+To extend the hike continue on the Dune Trail at post No. 5.
 The Dune Trail leads to the White Pine Loop and together the two trails form more than a half mile of boardwalk into the foredunes of the park and past emerging pine forest.
 Along the White Pine Loop is a short spur to the Dune View overlook.

 Also departing from the parking lot is the Acorn Trail, a 0.4-mile spur that winds through more open dunes and hardwood forest before merging with the Lake Michigan Trail at the base of Rosy Mound.

-All these trails can be combined for a round-trip hike of 2.5 miles.
-The park also has a paved path that connects to the Lakeshore Avenue Bike Path, the 20-mile trail that links Holland State Park with Grand Haven State Park.
+All these trails can be combined for a round-trip hike of 2.3 miles.
+The park also has a paved path that connects to the Lakeshore Path, the 20-mile trail that links Holland State Park with Grand Haven State Park.
 Bicycles are not allowed on any other trail in the park.

 Rosy Mound has a small picnic area with grills and restrooms near the entrance and additional restrooms near the beach.
 Near the start of the South Beach Access Trail is a unique shade canopy while interpretive signs are found along most of the trails.